 State testing information (data) by district or school can be found using the Data Center link provided.
 Educators can use this testing information to adjust their instruction to increase how well their students retain what is being taught.

-Additional resources, including Item Samplers and Learning Point Navigator, are available on the Minnesota Assessments website.
+Additional resources, including Item Samplers and Pearson’s Perspective, are available on the PearsonAccess website.
 Item Samplers are provided to help students and teachers become familiar with the format and type of content included in the state tests.
-Learning Point Navigator can be used to access learning resources linked to student test results.

 Information on this page can help parents, caregivers, and students learn more about testing in Minnesota schools.
 If you have additional questions about testing, please contact your school or District Assessment Coordinator.

-The Minnesota Comprehensive Assessments (MCA) and alternate assessments MCA-Modified and Minnesota Test of Academic Skills (MTAS) are the state tests that help districts measure student progress toward Minnesota’s academic standards and also meet the requirements of the Elementary and Secondary Education Act (ESEA).
+The Minnesota Comprehensive Assessments (MCA) and alternate assessment Minnesota Test of Academic Skills (MTAS) are the state tests that help districts measure student progress toward Minnesota’s academic standards and also meet the requirements of the Elementary and Secondary Education Act (ESEA).
 Students take one test in each subject.
-Most students take the MCA, but students who receive special education services and meet eligibility requirements may take one of the alternate assessments instead.
+Most students take the MCA, but students who receive special education services and meet eligibility requirements may take the alternate assessment MTAS instead.
 The list below gives the tests available for each subject, with grades given in parentheses behind each test.

 Reading: MCA (grades 3-8, 10) or MCA-Modified (grades 5-8,10) or MTAS (grades 3-8, 10)